Cardiac Catheterization Services

 A small wire mesh tube (stent) is inserted into a blocked artery to restore blood flow to the heart muscle.

-A procedure to convert irregular heart rhythms to normal rhythms through use of a well-controlled and perfectly time electrical shock to the chest wall.
+A procedure to convert irregular heart rhythms to normal rhythms through the use of a well-controlled and perfectly time electrical shock to the chest wall.

 The use of a cutting device to remove a blockage in an artery.

-A tiny recorder is implanted beneath the chest wall to provide up to 14-months of monitoring for cardiac rhythm disturbances.
+A tiny recorder is implanted beneath the chest wall to provide up to 14 months of monitoring for cardiac rhythm disturbances.

 A generator and heart leads implanted in the chest to electronically prompt the heart to beat in rhythm.